Moe-Zbeeb/First_AId-1.0-sequence-to-sequence-Modeling/README.md

             - ![image](https://github.com/zbeeb1/Firs_AId-1.0/assets/134772110/d372ab70-dea1-4ca3-938e-8bea378ced18)

-- **Comprehensive Knowledge Base**: Behind the scenes, First AID harnesses the collective wisdom of medical literature, research papers, and real-world emergency scenarios to provide accurate and up-to-date information and all this is linked statically by robust Sequence Model to help you make informed decisions.
+- **Comprehensive Knowledge Base**: Behind the scenes, First AID harnesses the collective wisdom of medical literature, research papers, and real-world emergency scenarios to provide accurate and up-to-date information and all this is linked statisrically by robust Sequence Model to help you make informed decisions.
 - **The main paper for sequence modeling and token representation**
 - https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf
 ![image](https://github.com/zbeeb1/Firs_AId-1.0-sequence-to-sequence-/assets/134772110/c5279ec1-5d92-4568-a567-3cc99909058d)